olanderb/Quick-DirtyDataExploration/chapter1.md

 `@instructions`
 1. Explore how a size (carat) affects a diamonds price by creating a  scatterplot on these two variables in the diamonds data set.
 Put carat as x and price as y

-2. Explore how a diamonds clarity also affects it’s price
+2. Explore how a diamonds clarity also affects its price

 Remember the format is: